You always have power in any challenging situation you find yourself

-A lot of the time you find yourself automatically hooked into unhelpful thoughts, feelings or memories.
+A lot of the time you automatically hook into unhelpful thoughts, feelings or memories.
 You move away from useful behaviour into distraction, packets of crisps, angry shouting or hours of Netflix.
+It can feel as though you don’t have power over your reactions.

 Stop and ask yourself, why am I behaving like this?
 Am I on auto-pilot?